Skip to content

 Many people imagine relaxation as long breaks, quiet retreats, or hours of free time.
 While those are nice, they aren’t realistic for everyday life.

-True relaxation often comes from:
+True calm often comes from:

 • Slowing your pace slightly